Crate Training For Dogs

 Start with leaving the puppy in the crate for just a few minutes at a time, build up gradually, but never leave the dog for more than 3-4 hours.

-The crate can be used to aid in house training if it is done correctly.
+2 The crate can be used to aid house training if it is done correctly.

-If the dog is ever ill or recuperating from an operation the crate will offer a haven where he feels safe and will get undisturbed quiet time.
+3 If the dog is ill or recuperating from an operation the crate will offer a haven where he feels safe and will get undisturbed quiet time.

-Accept that not every dog will be happy in a crate and it should only be encouraged not forced.
+Accept that not every dog will be happy in a crate and it should only be encouraged, never forced.

 Don’t use a collar and lead on a dog when he is crated.